Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/curated-dual-field-contexts.md

 }
 ```

-# Utilization

-Contexts play a central role in the Curated Ratings NIP.

-Categories can be used to classify almost anything: products, services, businesses, people, ideas, etc.

 # Declarations of the list of Contexts and list of Context Types

-Following the example of Curated Widgets NIP, we can declare the list of Contexts, the list of Context Types, and two Context Types: _simple contexts_ and _dual-field contexts_.
+Following the example of Curated Widgets NIP, we can declare the list of Contexts, the list of Context Types, and two Context Types: _simple context type_ and _dual-field context type_.
 We will reserve a separate NIP, the Curated Contexts NIP, to go through this exercise.

+# Utilization

+## Contexts

+Contexts have wide utility but are well illustrated by their role in the Curated Ratings NIP.
+A simple Context is referenced in the usual manner:

+`["context", <id_for_simple_context>],`

+Whereas a dual-field context is referenced with a colon between the action and the category:

+`["context", <id_for_to_program_action>:<id_for_back_end_programmer_category>],`

+## Categories

+Categories can be used independently of dual field contexts to classify things: products, services, businesses, people, ideas, etc.